 Whichever app or combination of apps you choose, the most important thing is to practice consistently.
 Good luck with your language learning journey!

 Nur Baysal is the cofounder and Chief Marketing Officer at Copycat Cafe, a language learning app she builds alongside her partner, Benjamin Houy.
 Before that, she spent years working in corporate communications.
 She holds a bachelor's degree in philosophy from KU Leuven and a master's from the University of St Andrews.
-She loves languages, history, philosophy, and acting.
+She writes about language apps, product comparisons, and the practical choices adult learners face.